-Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9 & Sony Xperia Z5
+Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9, & Sony Xperia Z5

 — LlabTooFeR (@LlabTooFeR) January 14, 2017

 “System is much more stable and responsive comparatively to the previously released US Unlocked version.
-It was worth waiting more…,” the leakster also added.
+It was worth waiting more,” the leakster also added.

 Another HTC smartphone that should start receiving the Android Nougat update now is the HTC One A9.
 While HTC 10 is the company’s 2016 flag bearer, HTC One A9 is their mid-range offering that arrived at launch with Android 6.0 Marshmallow.
 And finally, its Nougat update is here!

-The rollout started rolling out yesterday night in the U.S., as announced by HTC’s vice president of Product Management, Mo Versi, on his official Twitter account.
+The rollout started last night in the U.S., as announced by HTC’s vice president of Product Management, Mo Versi, on his official Twitter account.

 HTC One A9 Unlocked Owners!
 We have received technical approval on the Nougat OS update, and OTA will begin tonight!